 2023 has been an eventful year.
-Here are the Top 5 Gainers and Losers – based on stock price year-to-date - on both the ASX200 and S&P500.
+Here are the Top 5 Gainers and Losers – based on stock price year-to-date - on the S&P500.
 All data is sourced from Bloomberg for the date range 1 January 2023 to 8th December 2023 and is correct as of December 8th 2023.

 S&P500 – Gainers